 How This Effects Library Services

 Alongside the SWAN library consortium and our digital service providers, we’re working hard to continue to offer the best library service we can.

-- All due dates have been extended until May 1st and we have suspended all overdue fines while we are closed.
-Please keep your borrowed library materials and return them when we reopen.
+- All due dates have been extended until June 29th and we have suspended all overdue fines while we are closed.

 - Library cards expiring between January 1st, and June 30th, have been extended to July 4th to allow for access to eBooks and other digital library materials.

-- Any library patron who owes less than $100 in fines and has been blocked from service will be temporarily unblocked.
-This opens up access to ebooks, audiobooks, and other library services.
+- Most patron library cards have been unblocked at this time to open up access to ebooks, audiobooks, and other library services.
 As soon as we reopen, regular status will return.